Ron Artest Go Loco official video, with cameo by InsideHoops editor as a giant pandaPosted by Inside Hoops

 By Jeff Lenchiner

-Relaxing in a trendy hotel lounge in Hollywood Tuesday evening, I ran into famous rapper Fat Joe and his manager Macho, both of whom are long-time pals of mine from New York City.
-(Be sure to check out the great EBC Rucker Park streetball documentary “The Blackout,” featuring Fat Joe, Jay-Z and plenty of quotes from yours truly.)
+Relaxing in a trendy hotel lounge in Hollywood Tuesday evening, I ran into famous rapper Fat Joe and his manager Macho, who I know well thanks to the wonderful world of street basketball.
+(Be sure to check out the great EBC Rucker Park streetball documentary “The Blackout,” featuring Fat Joe, Jay-Z and more.)

-Joe, it turned out, was there to film a rap video.
-I was quickly invited to attend the taping, and headed downstairs to the video set, where I found out the video not for Joe, but for a Ron Artest song called “Go Loco.”
-Celebs on set for the shoot included Fat Joe, B-Real of Cypress Hill, actor and basketball fan David Arquette, and TV host George Lopez.
+Fat Joe, it turned out, was there to film a rap video.
+I wound up getting invited to attend the taping, and headed downstairs to the video set in legendary exclusive spot Beacher’s Madhouse, for a Ron Artest song called “Go Loco.”
+Celebs on set for the shoot included Joe, B-Real of Cypress Hill, actor and basketball fan David Arquette, TV host George Lopez and others.
 Artest and fellow Los Angeles Laker Matt Barnes came later in the evening, a bit late after edging the Phoenix Suns in an intense triple-overtime thriller.

-Also on hand for the Artest video shoot were several “little people” (the video features an area identified by a sign as a “Midget Bar”), a few other interesting characters, and a large heap of very pretty girls good at shaking all sorts of body parts in a wide variety of directions.
+Also on hand for the Artest video shoot were several little people (the video features an area identified by a sign as a “Midget Bar”), a few other interesting characters, and a large heap of very pretty girls who were very good at shaking all sorts of body parts in a wide variety of directions.

-Most of the Go Loco filming that I saw focused on Artest and others relaxing in a nightclub setting, bouncing to the song’s beats.
-I mostly stayed in the back with friends of the rappers by the bar area, a few of whom were regular InsideHoops.com readers, which is always cool to hear.
+Most of the Go Loco filming taking place that night focused on Artest and others relaxing in the club, bouncing around to the song’s beats.
+I mostly stayed in the back with friends of the rappers by the bar area.

-As hours went by, most of the video was successfully filmed, and most celebs and friends called it a night, leaving me and a fairly small handful of people hanging around to watch until the very end.
+As hours went by with most of the video successfully filmed, celebs and their friends called it a night, leaving me and a fairly small handful of people hanging out to watch until the very end.
 “Final set,” yelled one assistant.

-Faced with a choice, I could call it a night and leave with no involvement in the video, or rock a panda bear costume.
+Faced with a choice, I could call it a night and leave with no involvement in the video, or rock a panda costume in a club.

 How could I pass on such a prestigious opportunity?
 I said yes.

-I’ll leave it to you to check out how the video turned out, but I will describe my scene: A flock of hot girls, a giant chicken and a panda bear (me, the editor of InsideHoops.com) are entering a nightclub.
-I’m in the middle, surrounded by the girls, with one holding my hand and leading me into the club.
-The giant chicken is in the back.
+I’ll leave it to you to check out how the video turned out, but I will describe my scene: A flock of hot girls, a giant chicken and a panda bear (me, the editor of InsideHoops.com) enter the nightclub.
+And… that’s it.
+The rest got cut.